 The first place is taken by credit or debit cards (38%), second is Postpay (27%), 18% of people use SEPA or direct payments, and 3% are divided into some other payment methods including Paysafecard or eWallet.

 Finland vs other Scandinavian countries

 E-commerce in Finland works really well relative to some Southern countries in the EU.
 However, in the North the competition is especially fierce, since Scandinavian countries are really active in the area of e-commerce.
 Finland doesn’t shine brightest compared to them.
 In 2017, Sweden spent €11.4b, Denmark €11.3b and Norway €10.9b, while Finland spent “only” €8.5b and so a little less than the others.
 However, it does not change the fact that it is an interesting market for many foreign online shops.

-We would like to remind you that Finns are really willing to buy products from other markets, and a stable, balanced growth in the area of e-commerce is a good signal for those who are thinking about entering the Finnish market.
+We would like to remind you that Finns are really willing to buy products from other markets, and stable, balanced growth in the area of e-commerce is a good signal for those who are thinking about entering the Finnish market.
 If you want to know a bit more about SEO process in Scandinavian countries, we encourage you to read our articles about SEO in Norway and SEO in Sweden.

-Finnish language in search engines
+Finnish language in search engine

 The suffixes problem

 They can cause a problem as follows: if you are trying to write a Search Engine optimized article, Google may treat different forms of the word “car” as different keywords.
 Autossa (in the car) and Autolla (with the car) can be put in different categories.
 This is why it’s extremely difficult to write a natural Finnish article that, at the same time, will be appropriately optimized.
 How to solve this problem?